kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-Introduce callback function named `QueueingHint` to `EventsToRegister` so that each plugin can control when to retry Pods scheduling more finely.
+The scheduler gets a new functionality called `QueueingHint` to get suggestion for how to requeue Pods from each plugin.
+It helps reducing useless scheduling retries and thus improving the scheduling throuput.

-Also, we give an ability to skip backoff in an appropriate case, which improve the performance to schedule Pods with some plugins (DRA plugin in in-tree plugins).
+Also, by giving an ability to skip backoff in appropriate cases, the time to take to schedule Pods with dynamic resource allocation is improved.

 ## Motivation